YanickT/Pyrror/README.md

 # Pyrror
 Package for uncertainty analysis in Python.
 It was developed while I was doing my Bachelor in physics.
-The functionality is based on the practical courses.
+The functionality is based on the lab courses.

 ## Warnings
 The function exec is used within some functionalities.